oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-NGS is a new, domain-specific API for accessing reads, alignments and pileups produced from Next Generation Sequencing.
+NGS is a new, domain-specific API for accessing reads, alignments and pileupsproduced from Next Generation Sequencing.

-**URL**
+**More Information**

 https://github.com/ncbi/ngs

 **Available Versions**::

+    2.10.9-GCCcore-10.2.0
     2.9.3-foss-2018b-Java-1.8
-    2.10.9-GCCcore-10.2.0

 NLopt